Why it’s Worth Investing in Antique Jewellery

 The world of antiques is governed by supply and demand.
 When something becomes desirable but is in low supply, the demand for it increases and so does its value.
 That’s why new mass-produced jewellery is not a good investment unless it is of exceptional quality and offers something the antique collector recognises as unique about that time.
 The mark-up on new jewellery also tends to be so high that once a piece has been bought, it will immediately begin to depreciate in value.

 Despite this, sometimes the best antique jewellery investments are the ones from timeless designers with impeccable reputations.
 Pieces like this Tiffany & Co diamond ring and this 18k Gold Cartier Necklace have a high chance of holding their value, due in part to the brand recognition and in part to the quality of construction and effortless beauty of each piece.

-The raw materials used and overall design of a piece of jewellery are also large factors to keep in mind.
-Being constructed from materials that generally tend to hold their value (like gold) is a central element in value retention, while a design that can transcend one specific time period ensures that it won’t be irrelevant in months or years.
+The raw materials used and the overall design of a piece of jewellery are also important factors to keep in mind.
+Being constructed from materials that generally hold their value (like gold) is a central element in value retention, while a design that can transcend one specific time period ensures that it won’t be irrelevant in months or years.